-Don’t be afraid to say “Hold that pose!” or “Do that again.”
+So don’t be afraid to say “Hold that pose!” or “Do that again!”

 When you suggest a pose to your model – such as a pose used in another photo or a pose from the Posing App – treat it as a starting point.
 Then adapt it to suit the model.